What Is an Almond?

 People all over the world have been eating almonds for thousands of years.
-Today, about 80% of all almonds are produced in California, but you will find almonds in foods and even as flavors in drinks all around the world.
+Today, about 80% of almonds are produced in California.
+You can find almonds in foods and even as added flavor in drinks around the world.

-If you’re looking for an addition to your diet that packs a healthy punch, a small serving of almonds here and there can make a big difference.
+If you’re looking for an addition to your diet that packs a healthy punch, a small serving of almonds from time to time can make a big difference.

 An ounce of whole almonds contains:

 - Calories: 152

 - Protein: 6 grams